-Fortunately, Windows has a built-in feature called System Restore.
-It could save the breakdown system, and restore your computer to an earlier point in time.
-In the next parts, we will tell you what is System Restore, how to create a system restore point, and how long does the restore takes.
+Fortunately, Windows has a built-in feature called System Restore that can save the breakdown system and restore your computer to an earlier point in time, allowing you to bypass the current issue.
+In the next parts, we will explain what System Restore is, how to create a system restore point, and how long the restore process takes.

 Step 1.
 Type "create a restore point" in your computer's search bar.
 Click the result to enter.